 Variation: Add the zest and juice of one orange and omit the lemon juice altogether for Orange Cranberry Mayo.

 1/2 cup mayonnaise, 2 tablespoons well chopped caramelized apples (cooked in butter and brown sugar, with a squeeze of lemon), 1/4 teaspoon of cinnamon, dash of nutmeg, salt and pepper to taste.

 1/2 cup mayonnaise, 1 1/2 tablespoons pomegranate molasses, 2 teaspoons honey, 2 teaspoons Dijon mustard, a splash of apple cider vinegar.

 1/2 cup mayonnaise, 1 tablespoon raspberry preserves, zest and juice of one lemon, 1/8 teaspoon black pepper.

-I considered grouping mayonnaise recipes by pairing, I.e.: mayo that work with fish, aiolis that accent pizza, your perfect cheese sandwich mayo, etcetera but thought instead I would group by taste category.
-This way you can play, mix and match and discover favour combinations all your own.
+I considered grouping flavours of mayonnaise by pairing, I.e.: mayo that work with fish, aiolis that accent pizza, your perfect cheese sandwich mayo, etcetera but thought instead I would group by taste category.
+This way you can play, mix and match and discover flavour combinations all your own.
 I absolutely LOVE Curry Mayo with chicken fingers and Red Eye Mayo with onion rings.
 Saffron Aioli works so well with seared tuna, and Cranberry Mayonnaise will make you excited about a turkey wrap, even on the fourth day of Christmas leftovers.

 Please, by all means, leave us a note and tell us what taste combinations you came up with inspired by 50 Flavours of Mayonnaise.
 Always love hearing from you!